aggstam/debugger/README.md

 # debugger
-You learned that the proper way to debug a program is by printing lines, but found that is a bit tedious process?<br>
+You learned that the proper way to debug a program is by printing lines, but found that it is a bit tedious process?<br>
 No worry anon, get ready to turn your spaghetti debugging code to a readable and easy to use format!

 Go from this: